speedlight/truffle-dapp-docker-compose/README.md

 ```

 ### Modifying the dapp
-The smart contract code as well is under the `truffle-dapp` folder and the frontend is in the `client` folder under the `truffle-dapp` folder.
+The smart contract code is under the `truffle-dapp` folder and the frontend is in the `client` folder under the `truffle-dapp` folder.

 Edition for the client could be done in the host and the dapp is using lite-server so every change saved in the code will reload the dapp.